Brianstjames/cybersecurity-portfolio/2025-06-18 DayInReview.md

 Chapter 5 Lesson | Module 5 Functions |

 pg.
-2.Functions void function: executes statements and terminates. value-returning function: executes statements it contains.
+2.Functions - group of statements that exist within a program for the purpose of performing a specific task. void function: executes statements and terminates. value-returning function: executes statements it contains.
 Returns a value back to original call statement.
 Review pg.
 3 slides.
 Function Naming Rules pg.
 4 slides.
 Review pg.
 6 of slides.
 Page 13 used local varible with same name but different values. |